green-code-initiative/ecoCode/hackathon/README.md

 <h3>Contest</h3>

 Some practices are extremely hard to detect statically, yet well-proven to have an impact on the device's battery.
 To illustrate, let's try with the 3 rules below:
-- Infinite Scroll
+- Infinite Scroll: detect if the display contains an infinite scrolling strategy (with lazy loading)
-- Caching network calls
+- Caching network calls: detect if the data from a network call are stored in a data structure for a later reuse
-- Memoization of functions (see this [research paper](https://greenlab.di.uminho.pt/wp-content/uploads/2016/06/CIbSE19_memoization.pdf))
+- Memoization of functions: refer to the results of this [research paper](https://greenlab.di.uminho.pt/wp-content/uploads/2016/06/CIbSE19_memoization.pdf))

 <h2>WP#3 - New Practices / Rules Assessment 💬</h2>